Ransfordrash/Social-media-dashboard/README.md

 ### What I learned

-Since I started coding i've try to build anything on my own so when i tried this challenge i can see at least am getting better than before and my favorite part in this mini project is the theme switch i struggle for goggling to find the right resource all thanks to Kelvin Powel the youtuber.
+Since I started coding i've never try to build anything on my own so when i tried this challenge i can see at least am getting better than before and my favorite part in this mini project is the theme switch i struggle for goggling to find the right resource all thanks to Kelvin Powel the youtuber.

 ### Continued development